tudorw/DocumentDarling/README.md

 ,Cybersecurity Policies
 ,Other IT and Software Documents

+{

+IT Manager: An IT manager is responsible for the overall management of a company's IT infrastructure and systems.
+This includes the planning, procurement, implementation, and maintenance of IT systems and services.

+Software Engineer: A software engineer is responsible for the design, development, and testing of software applications.

+Cybersecurity Analyst: A cybersecurity analyst is responsible for the identification, assessment, and mitigation of cybersecurity risks.

+Other IT and Software Professionals: There are a number of other professionals who can be involved in IT and software, such as:

+IT Architects: IT architects design and plan the overall IT infrastructure of a company.

+IT Project Managers: IT project managers oversee the implementation of IT projects.

+IT Support Staff: IT support staff provide technical support to users of IT systems and services.

+}

  Intellectual Property
 ,Patents
 ,Trademarks
 ,Copyrights
 ,Other Intellectual Property Documents

+{

+Intellectual Property (IP) Attorney: An IP attorney is a lawyer who specializes in intellectual property law.
+They can help companies to protect their intellectual property rights, such as patents, trademarks, and copyrights.
+IP Counsel: An IP counsel is a lawyer who works in-house for a company and advises the company on intellectual property matters.
+IP Manager: An IP manager is a non-lawyer who is responsible for the management of a company's intellectual property portfolio.
+This includes the identification, protection, and exploitation of intellectual property rights.
+IP Analyst: An IP analyst is a non-lawyer who gathers and analyzes data on intellectual property.
+This data can be used to identify trends, assess risks, and make strategic decisions.
+Other IP Professionals: There are a number of other professionals who can be involved in intellectual property, such as:
+Patent Agents: Patent agents are not lawyers, but they are licensed to represent clients before the United States Patent and Trademark Office (USPTO).
+Trademark Agents: Trademark agents are not lawyers, but they are licensed to represent clients before the USPTO.
+Copyright Agents: Copyright agents are not lawyers, but they can help clients to register their copyrights with the US Copyright Office.

+}
  Compliance Software
 ,Risk Management Software
 ,Compliance Tracking Systems
 ,Regulatory Reporting Tools
 ,Other Compliance Software Documents

+{

+Compliance Officer: A compliance officer is responsible for overseeing the company's compliance with applicable laws and regulations.
+They may be responsible for developing and implementing compliance policies and procedures, conducting training, and investigating compliance violations.

+Risk Manager: A risk manager is responsible for identifying, assessing, and mitigating risks that could impact the company's operations, finances, or reputation.
+They may be responsible for developing and implementing risk management plans, conducting risk assessments, and monitoring risk exposures.

+Compliance Manager: A compliance manager is responsible for the day-to-day management of the company's compliance program.
+They may be responsible for developing and implementing compliance policies and procedures, conducting training, and investigating compliance violations.

+Other Compliance Professionals: There are a number of other professionals who can be involved in compliance, such as:

+Insurance Professionals: Insurance professionals can help companies to protect themselves against financial losses.
+They can help companies to identify the risks that they are most exposed to and to purchase insurance policies that will cover those risks.

+Security Professionals: Security professionals can help companies to protect themselves against physical and cyber threats.
+They can help companies to identify and mitigate security risks, such as unauthorized access to computer systems or theft of physical assets.

+Contingency Planners: Contingency planners can help companies to develop plans to deal with unexpected events.
+These events could include natural disasters, cyberattacks, or other disruptions to the company's operations.

+}
  Asset Tracking Software
 ,Asset Management Systems
 ,Inventory Management Tools
 ,Asset Tracking Software Documents
 ,Other Asset Tracking Software Documents

+{

+Asset Manager: An asset manager is responsible for the overall management of a company's assets.
+This includes the identification, valuation, acquisition, disposal, and maintenance of assets.

+Inventory Manager: An inventory manager is responsible for the day-to-day management of a company's inventory.
+This includes the ordering, receiving, storing, and issuing of inventory.

+IT Manager: An IT manager is responsible for the overall management of a company's IT infrastructure and systems.
+This includes the planning, procurement, implementation, and maintenance of IT systems and services.

+Software Engineer: A software engineer is responsible for the design, development, and testing of software applications.

+Other Asset Tracking and Management Professionals: There are a number of other professionals who can be involved in asset tracking and management, such as:

+Accountants: Accountants can help to track the value of assets and to prepare financial statements that reflect the company's assets.

+Lawyers: Lawyers can help to draft contracts and to advise the company on legal matters related to assets.

+Insurance Professionals: Insurance professionals can help to protect the company against losses that may occur to its assets.
+}
  Human Resources
 ,Employment Contracts
 ,Job Descriptions